scrooch-project/.github/profile/readme.md

 # The Scrooch Project

-Welcome to the Scrooch Project — a collection of tools and templates for making your own Scratch-based mod editors.
+Welcome to the Scrooch Project — a collection of tools to make Scratch Mods easy to make for everyone!

 🎮 Scrooch is a modding framework based on Scratch.
 It's used in projects like [CattyMod](https://cattymod.github.io)!